sohjnthn/For-own-learning/README.md

 The methods
 1. public static String takeScreenshot(WebDriver driver) throws IOException { ... }
 2. public static String currentLocalDateTimeWithDdMmYyFormat() throws IOException { ... }
-, are required as : is not accepted for the filename.
+, are required as the character ':' is not accepted for the filename.
 The else { ... } code lines are not required as they are for System.out.println("...");
 Most of the two methods' comment lines are not required.
 For String initialLocalDateTimeStringTimeSubString = initialLocalDateTimeString.substring(10);